-You’ve likely seen advertisements for home automation systems and dismissed them as either a luxury for the super rich or an expensive way to help those who keep forgetting to lock their doors before leaving for work.
+You’ve likely seen or were tempted to click this advertisement, or advertisements like it for home automation systems and dismissed them as either a luxury for the super rich or an expensive way to help those who keep forgetting to lock their doors before leaving for work.
 Whatever the application, most have yet to view these systems as necessities in their homes.
 That fact alone is evidenced in their current market share, which estimates that they are in only two percent of American homes.
 However, the reason behind this lack of presence may be due in large part to the perception that you, along with many others, may have of home automation, which is that it’s largely for convenience only.
 What if that perception were to change to one focused on energy efficiency?

 The Problem of Excessive Energy Consumption in the U.S.